Positive Childhood Experiences May Buffer Against Health Effects Of Adverse Ones

 We analyzed data from the Wisconsin Behavioral Risk Factor Survey [of 6,188 people] — a representative sample of all adults age 18 and older in the entire state.

-The survey asked whether the respondents recall that they were able to talk with their family about their feelings, felt that their families stood by them during difficult times, had at least two non-parent adults who took genuine interest in them, whether they felt safe and protected by an adult in their home, felt supported by friends, and felt a sense of belonging in high school, and participated in their community.
+The survey asked whether the respondents recall that they were able to talk with their family about their feelings, felt that their families stood by them during difficult times, had at least two nonparent adults who took genuine interest in them, whether they felt safe and protected by an adult in their home, felt supported by friends and felt a sense of belonging in high school, and participated in their community.
 These are relational childhood experiences — not other things like achievement in school and other things that are also positive.

 Isn't it tricky to rely on people's memories to figure out whether they had these positive experiences or not?

 Well, these are experiences as lived and recalled by the person, which is what the brain and the body and emotions are responding to and reinforcing.
-So even if someone else might look in and say, 'You didn't have adversity' or 'You had lots of nurturing as a child,' it's really what we took in and built our beliefs and identity around and that has a big impact on us.
+So even if someone else might look in and say, 'You didn't have adversity' or 'You had lots of nurturing as a child,' it's really what we took in and built our beliefs and identity around, and that has a big impact on us.

-Our study questions were based on well-established science that explains how our relational experiences in childhood — both positive and negative — really get under our skin
+Our study questions were based on well-established science that explains how our relational experiences in childhood — both positive and negative — really get under our skin.

 And what kind of effect did these positive experiences have on people's mental health later on?